yyf/ai-audio-tools/README.md

 - [Essentia](https://github.com/MTG/essentia): open-source C++ library for audio analysis and audio-based music information retrieval
 - [Librosa](https://github.com/librosa/librosa): Python library for audio and music analysis
+- [DDSP](https://github.com/magenta/ddsp): DDSP is a library of differentiable versions of common DSP functions (such as synthesizers, waveshapers, and filters).
+This allows these interpretable elements to be used as part of an deep learning model, especially as the output layers for audio generation
+- [MIDI-DDSP](https://github.com/magenta/midi-ddsp?tab=readme-ov-file): MIDI-DDSP is a hierarchical audio generation model for synthesizing MIDI expanded from DDSP
 - []():

 ## Production